sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Purpose:

-The social promo image prompts file gives the creator two image prompts for advertising the mystery case.
+The social promo image prompts file gives the creator two separate image prompts for advertising the mystery case.

 These are for creator/social media use only.